Last updated: June 20, 2026

 What is the fastest emergency help in Virginia?

-For same-day help, call 211, check local food banks, contact a shelter intake line, or call the domestic violence hotline if safety is involved.
+For same-day help, call 211, check local food banks, contact shelter intake, or call the statewide domestic violence hotline if safety is involved.
 Public benefits can help, but applications may still take time.

 Can single mothers apply for more than one program?

 Yes.
-Many families apply for SNAP, Medicaid, TANF, energy help, child care, WIC, and local nonprofit help at the same time.
+Many families apply for SNAP, Medicaid, TANF, energy help, child care subsidy, WIC, and local nonprofit help at the same time.
 Each program has its own rules.

 Virginia does not have one guaranteed emergency cash grant for all single mothers.
 TANF, diversionary assistance, local DSS programs, nonprofits, and charities may help if you meet their rules and funding is available.